gh-cli-for-education/gh-education/docs/src/debug/egg-oop-parser.md

 ## Grammar

-Here is a NearleyJS non ambiguous grammar that allows the requested extensions:
+The following grammar is a NearleyJS non ambiguous grammar that allows the requested features and extends the previous Egg grammar we intoduced in lab [egg-parser](/practicas/egg-parser.html):

 ```js
 program -> expression %EOF